Our processes and procedures

 - Professional Standards Committees: Independent from the Council, these disciplinary committees consider complaints which have raised an important issue of professional conduct.
 They may impose conditions and fines.

 The Council's secretariat handles the Council's day to day work including coordinating and supporting hearings by the Council and its committees and panels, as well as monitoring doctors who have conditions placed on their registration.
-Secretariat staff are employed by the NSW Ministry of Health.
+Secretariat staff are employed by the NSW Health Professional Councils Authority which is a part of the NSW Ministry of Health.

 How we engage with our partners